-- They have a huge library of templates (around 500+) which can cater to any type of websites, ranging from small businesses to photographers and bloggers alike.
+Wix offer a huge library of templates (around 500+) which can cater to any type of websites, covering everything from photographers and bloggers to online stores.
 You can even customize their templates to fit your website needs.

-- Since their drag-and-drop interface is highly visual, you can make changes by simply pointing-and-clicking on the site elements.
-Plus, it’s surprisingly flexible and allows you to make substantial changes.
+> - Since their drag-and-drop interface is highly visual, you can make changes by simply pointing-and-clicking on site elements.
+Plus, it’s surprisingly flexible and allows you to make substantial changes if necessary.

-- If you’re an absolute beginner, Wix uses ADI (Artificial Design Intelligence) to help create a website that’s tailored to your personal or business needs.
+> - If you’re an absolute beginner, Wix uses ADI (Artificial Design Intelligence) to help create a website that’s tailored to your personal or business needs.

-- They offer reliable server performances with fast load times and minimum downtimes.
+> - They offer reliable server performances with fast load times and minimum downtimes.

-- Comprehensive customer support with articles, videos, and a help center that you can refer to for help.
+> - Comprehensive customer support is available through articles, videos, and a help center that you can refer to for help.

-- Building an eCommerce store will require you to sign up for their “better” packages which start at $25/mo.
+> - Building an eCommerce store will require you to sign up for their “better” packages which start at $25/mo.
 In comparison, Shopify and BigCommerce offer much better features at around the same price.

-Wix Pricing & Plans
+> Wix Pricing & Plans